JoshMerlino/namemc/README.md

 # Name MC
-The unofficial Node JS API for looking up Minecraft users on [Name MC](https://namemc.com/)
+The unofficial Node JS package for looking up Minecraft users on [Name MC](https://namemc.com/)

 *⚠ This package is not affiliated with Name MC or Minecraft in any way*